ofiwg/libfabric/man/fi_cxi.7.md

 FI_PROTO_CXI and fully supports the messaging requirements of parallel applicaitons.

-The FI_PROTO_CXI_CS endpoint protocol is an optional protocol that targets client/server environments where send-after-send ordering is not required and messaging is generally to pre-posted buffers; FI_MULTI_RECV is recommended.
+The FI_PROTO_CXI_RNR endpoint protocol is an optional protocol that targets client/server environments where send-after-send ordering is not required and messaging is generally to pre-posted buffers; FI_MULTI_RECV is recommended.
 It utilizes a receiver-not-ready implementation where